fedher/couchito/Readme.md

 This is an ongoing project to make the Couchbase Lite usage easier in Phonegap apps.

 I used the EventTarget class in order to add events support to custom JavaScript objects and, at the same time, keep the example as simple as I can.
-You're free to change it and use any library.
+You're free to change the classes and use any other library.

 This work is based on the projects CouchChat and TodoLite.